 • Shish Kabobs

 Kabobs are the easiest to make, and require very little amount of time to cook, approximately 12 - 15 minutes, just like the chicken breasts and fish.
 You can vary them by use different vegetables, meat cuts and marinades.
 You should cut everything you’ll put on the skewers the same size to cook meat and veggies uniformly.
 I marinate the meat cut into 1 inch cubes the night before with Dominican Sazón (seasoning).
-Note: Dominican sazón uses lots of natural ingredients, but it is NOT a hot (picante) seasoning like the Mexican one.
+Note: Dominican sazón uses lots of natural ingredients, but it is NOT a hot (picante) seasoning.
 The next day only I have to assemble the kabobs and grill.
 Cook on a clean and oiled grill so that the kabobs don't stick.
 Brush with the BBQ sauce at the end just before removing from grill (optional).

 Want your ribs, chicken and chops to be tender, moist and flavorful?
 Then brining is the answer.
 I leave the meat in brine the night before.
 If you don't have all this time you can do it for at least one hour before cooking.
 This may also be done with Turkey and ham (pernil) on Thanksgiving and Christmas before baking in the traditional oven.
 Your chicken be crispy on the outside and moist on the inside.

 The more you leave meats in brine, the saltier it will be.
 You do not need to worry that much with the following recipe because I do not use so much salt like other brine recipes.
 When brining, you must place the meat in the refrigerator until ready to cook.

 A way to prepare grilled chicken quickly is by steaming in a pressure cooker for 15 minutes or in a regular put for 30 minutes.
 Then all you have to do is place in the grill to brown and finish cooking.